dinero-protocol/pirex-convex/README.md

 - Flexible CVX redemptions which allow users to withdraw their CVX anywhere from 1-17 weeks
 - No upfront fees - Pirex's goal is to provide the user with the same APR as Convex and will only share in any surplus
 - Efficient and novel ERC1155-based system used for segregating tokens by time
-  - upCVX: Represents CVX being unlocked which can be redeemed after a specific timestamp
+  - upxCVX: Represents CVX being unlocked which can be redeemed after a specific timestamp
-  - rpCVX: Represents bribes which can be claimed for a specific Convex voting round
+  - rpxCVX: Represents bribes which can be claimed for a specific Convex voting round
-  - vpCVX: Represents votes which can be used for a specific Convex voting round
+  - vpxCVX: Represents votes which can be used for a specific Convex voting round
-  - spCVX: Represents pCVX which can be unstaked after a specific timestamp
+  - spxCVX: Represents pxCVX which can be unstaked after a specific timestamp

 ### Setup